ibm-cloud-docs/codeengine/deploy-job.md

 * Set up your [{{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-kn-install-cli) environment.
 * [Create a job definition](#create-job-def-cli).

-To run a job with the CLI, use the `ibmcloud coligo job run` command.
+To run a job with the CLI, use the `ibmcloud ce job run` command.
 The following example creates three new pods to run the container image specified in the `testjobdef` job definition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
 This array job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
-ibmcloud coligo job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2
+ibmcloud ce job run --name testjobrun --jobdef testjobdef --arraysize 5 --retrylimit 2
 ```
 {: pre}